Hodge modules and cobordism classes

 where the right-hand side is the category of polarizable variations of $A$-Hodge structure of weight $w\mi d_Z$ defined on some Zariski-open subset of $Z$. \sk Moreover, the restriction of a polarization of Hodge module to the Zariski-open subset gives a polarization of variation of Hodge structure up to the sign $(-1)^{d_Z(d_Z-1)/2}$.
-Conversely, any polarization of variation of Hodge structure can be extended to a polarization of Hodge module up to the same sign.} \msn {\bf Remark~1.3.} A polarization of an $A$-Hodge module of weight $w$ is a $(-1)^w$-symmetric perfect pairing
+Conversely, any polarization of variation of Hodge structure can be extended to a polarization of Hodge module up to the same sign.} \sk Note that variations of Hodge structure in this paper are assumed to have {\it unipotent\1} local monodromies. \htt{R1.3}{}\msn {\bf Remark~1.3.} A polarization of an $A$-Hodge module of weight $w$ is a $(-1)^w$-symmetric perfect pairing \htt{1.3.3}{}

-There is a difference in signs of polarizations of Hodge modules and variations of Hodge structure as is explained above, see also \cite[5.2.12 and 5.4.1]{mhp} and Convention~(ii) at the end of the introduction. \msn {\bf 1.4.~Mixed Hodge modules.} The category $\MHM(X,A)$ of mixed $A$-Hodge modules on a smooth variety $X$ is a full subcategory of ${\rm MF}_hW(\D_X,A)$, where the latter is the category of holonomic filtered $\D_X$-modules with $A$-structure $\M=\bl((M,F),K\br),\al)$, which are endowed with a finite filtration $W$ on $M,K$ in a compatible way with $\al$ so that
+There is a difference in signs of polarizations of Hodge modules and variations of Hodge structure as is explained above, see also \cite[5.2.12 and 5.4.1]{mhp} and Convention~(ii{ii}) at the end of the introduction. \htt{1.4}{}\msn {\bf 1.4.~Mixed Hodge modules.} The category $\MHM(X,A)$ of mixed $A$-Hodge modules on a smooth variety $X$ is a full subcategory of ${\rm MF}_hW(\D_X,A)$, where the latter is the category of holonomic filtered $\D_X$-modules with $A$-structure $\M=\bl((M,F),K\br),\al)$, which are endowed with a finite filtration $W$ on $M,K$ in a compatible way with $\al$ so that \htt{1.4.1}{}

-However, the last condition is not enough, and it is rather complicated to give a precise definition for $\MHM(X,A)\subset{\rm MF}_hW(\D_X,A)$ (see \cite{def}) although we have the inclusion
+However, the last condition is not enough, and it is rather complicated to give a precise definition for $\MHM(X,A)\subset{\rm MF}_hW(\D_X,A)$ (see \cite{def}) although we have the inclusion \htt{1.4.2}{}

 If $X$ is singular, it is defined by using local embedding into smooth varieties.
 We can show that $\MHM(X,A)$ is an abelian category.
-Hence we have the derived category of bounded complexes of mixed Hodge modules $D^b\MHM(X,A)$ together with the standard cohomology functor
+Hence we have the derived category of bounded complexes of mixed Hodge modules $D^b\MHM(X,A)$ together with the standard cohomology functor \htt{1.4.3}{}

-\sk When $X\eq{\rm pt}$, there is an equivalence of categories
+\sk When $X\eq{\rm pt}$, there is an equivalence of categories \htt{1.4.4}{}

 where the right-hand side is the category of graded-polarizable $A$-Hodge structures. \sk For a morphism of algebraic varieties $f:X\to Y$, we can construct the direct image functors